GF2++

 std::string describe () const

-Returns a multi-line string describing the bit-vector in some detail.
+Returns a multi-line string describing the bit-store in some detail.

 Static Public Attributes